Campus Protocols

 COVID-19 Case Management

-If you have questions about when it is appropriate to leave isolation, or general questions about these protocols, please call:
+Community members with questions about when it is appropriate to leave isolation, or general questions about these protocols, can call the following numbers during normal business hours:

 The specialized area is designated for students in isolation.
 The door is across from the fountain outside the Commons.
 You will open this door and see a shelf with your order.
 Grab and go.